 Traditional funerals account for 4.3 million gallons of embalming fluid, 20 million board feet of hardwood, and 1.6 million tons of concrete being entombed into the earth in the United States each year.
-[These figures are likely diminishing as the cremation rate in the U.S is increasing.]
-And Cremation emits almost 700 million pounds of CO2 annually in the U.S.
+[These figures are likely diminishing as the cremation rate in the U.S. is increasing.]
+Cremation emits almost 700 million pounds of CO2 annually in the U.S.

-It is easy to see how both tradition funerals and cremations carry a detriment to the future of our planet, whereas a natural burial offers a more sustainable alternative by returning a body to the earth in the most natural way possible.
+It is easy to see how both traditional funerals and cremations carry a detriment to the future of our planet, whereas a natural burial offers a more sustainable alternative by returning a body to the earth in the most natural way possible.

 What makes a burial Green?

 Essentially, a burial is classed as green if all aspects that are negative to the environment are removed.
 This means no embalming and no use whatsoever of harmful chemicals, only using a biodegradable burial container, no use of concrete burial vaults, and protecting the natural landscape.
 At some natural burial sites, this also means not using a typical grave marker and actively conserving the natural habitat.